jayanthchennamaneni/Terraform-with-Local-File-and-AWS-Resources/README.md

 ```bash
 terraform apply
 ```
+Terraform will ask for confirmation.
+Type `yes` to proceed.

 ### Step 5: Verify

 After applying the configuration, you can check the following resources in the AWS console:
-    VPC: Check your newly created VPC in the VPC Dashboard.
+- `VPC:` Check your newly created VPC in the VPC Dashboard.
-    EC2 Instance: Verify the running EC2 instance in the EC2 Dashboard.
+- `EC2 Instance:` Verify the running EC2 instance in the EC2 Dashboard.
-    S3 Bucket: Check the S3 bucket for file storage.
+- `S3 Bucket:` Check the S3 bucket for file storage.
-    Load Balancer: Look at the Load Balancers section to confirm it was created.
+- `Load Balancer:` Look at the Load Balancers section to confirm it was created.

 ### Step 6: Destroy Resources